cncf/tag-security/community/assessments/projects/copacetic/self-assessment.md

   Copacetic sets up an isolated environment to apply patches using BuildKit.
 It mounts the target image’s filesystem and retrieves package metadata.
 If the image lacks necessary tooling, Copacetic pulls a base image to supply them.
 These tools are injected in a transient layer to enable consistent patching.

 - **Obtain and Process Updates:**
-  Copacetic uses the distro’s package manager inside the sandbox to fetch update packages from trusted OS repositories.
+  Copacetic uses the respective package manager inside the sandbox to fetch update packages from trusted OS repositories.
 These are limited to only the packages listed in the Update Manifest.
 Package verification, including signatures and checksums, is handled by the native package manager.

 - **Apply Patches to Image:**
   Copacetic applies the updates to the image’s filesystem using BuildKit’s diff/merge capabilities and commits the changes as a new layer.
 The original image is not altered.
 The patched image is a new artifact created alongside the original, typically with a new tag.

 - **Output and Reporting:**
   Users can optionally generate a VEX (Vulnerability Exploitability eXchange) report documenting which vulnerabilities were fixed.
 This helps in compliance and audit workflows.
-Users can also rescan the patched image or push it to a registry using external tools.
-There's no explicit, built-in in-toto attestation emitted by Copa itself, but we are considering this functionality in the future.
+Users can also scan the patched image again or push it to a registry using external tools.
+There's no explicit, built-in in-toto attestation emitted by Copacetic itself, but we are considering this functionality in the future.

 - **Registry Operations:**
-  Copa pulls source container images from registries and pushes patched container images to registries if selected.
+  Copacetic pulls source container images from registries and pushes patched container images to registries if selected.
 This requires appropriate registry credentials and permissions.

 - **Multi-Architecture Patching:**
-  If patching a multi-platform image, Copa coordinates with QEMU and handles architecture-specific package selection and installation.
+  If patching a multi-platform image, Copacetic coordinates with QEMU and handles architecture-specific package selection and installation.

 ### Goals